equinor/promptly/sussman/README.md

 The so-called [Sussman anomaly](https://en.wikipedia.org/wiki/Sussman_anomaly) starts with the figure shown in `problem_1-3-a.png`, which is a solution to problem 1.3.

+One potential strategy for solving tasks like this is to extract data from the image or plain English scene description, transform it to a [PDDL (a planning DSL)](https://en.wikipedia.org/wiki/Planning_Domain_Definition_Language) domain description, then have a specialized solver take on the actual task (e.g. see [Silver et al, 2024](https://openreview.net/pdf?id=1QMMUB4zfl), at NeurIPS).
+Also, check out [`pyperplan`](https://github.com/aibasel/pyperplan) for an interesting project with a lot of benchmarks.

 ---

-&copy; Gerald Sussman 1973 and reproduced here under the fair use doctrine
+Blocks World images &copy; Gerald Sussman 1973 and reproduced here under the fair use doctrine